 "For me WYD was really the time I spent on the road.
 Seeing ordinary people in ordinary parishes being enlivened and enthused in their faith, day after day, was truly beautiful.
-Many more people saw the cross and icon around the country than actually
+Many more people saw the cross and icon around the country than actually made it to Sydney.

 "I am now working in Sydney for the St Vincent de Paul Society.
-I'm involved in Baulkham Hills Parish, who have a vibrant youth movement and I'm in a women's group who connect, pray, reflect and support each other in their
+I'm involved in Baulkham Hills Parish, who have a vibrant youth movement and I'm in a women's group who connect, pray, reflect and support each other in their faith lives."
+Financial advice makes a difference